-Rik Wright has long occupied a distinctive space in the creative music scene, blending worldbeat flavor, rock-band intensity, jazz vocabulary, and jam-band exploration into forward-looking arrangements shaped by deep, infectious grooves.
-A Seattle-based guitarist and composer, Wright leads Fundamental Forces, a quartet widely recognized for moving fluidly across musical traditions.
-Across multiple releases, critics have pointed to Wright’s ability to ground exploratory ideas in memorable themes, allowing the music to move fluidly between structure and spontaneity without losing emotional immediacy.
+Rik Wright has long occupied a distinctive space in the creative music scene, blending worldbeat rhythms, rock-band intensity, jazz vocabulary, and open-ended improvisation into a body of work that moves comfortably across traditions.
+A Seattle-based guitarist and composer, Wright leads Fundamental Forces, a quartet known for its balance of precision and spontaneity.

-That perspective comes fully into focus on the group’s newest release, Fool’s Fate (coming in July 2026).
-The album carries all the hallmarks that have defined Fundamental Forces — tightly woven syncopations, fearless improvisation, and addictive melodicism — while adding a new sense of weight and urgency.
-The performances are more aggressive, the compositions more distilled, and the interplay sharper, marking a confident return and a compelling new chapter for a band whose music continues to evolve on its own terms.
+With Fool’s Fate (coming in July 2026), Wright takes a decisive step forward.
+The album carries the hallmarks that have defined Fundamental Forces — tightly woven syncopations, fearless improvisation, and addictive melodicism — while introducing a sharper edge and new momentum.
+The performances are more aggressive and the compositions more focused, the band’s chemistry nearly telepathic, marking a confident return and a compelling new chapter.

 Press